dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab0  immersion-day/README.md

 * **Prerequisites** - Ensure your Dynatrace and AWS accounts are set-up
 * **Workshop Labs** - Divided into modules, some labs include a step to run scripts that will provision AWS resources, deploy sample application, and configure Dynatrace.
-* **Cleanup Resources**  - Tear down workshop resources and keep on using the Free Trial!

 ### Workshop Audience